 One of the central goals of the course is that you improve your ability to communicate mathematics clearly, both in writing and verbally.
 Learning to write precise and complete mathematical arguments is a challenging endeavor and may be somewhat different from your experiences in previous math courses.
 However, the process will not only aid your mathematical development but can also greatly improve your clarity of thought in other disciplines as well.

-Each Problem Set will normally consist of four or five problems.
-These problems are usually more conceptual and less straight-forward than the problems you will work on during the Tutorial meetings.
+The Problem Set exercises are usually more conceptual and less straight-forward than the problems you will work on during the Tutorial meetings.

 I firmly believe that one of the best ways to build your understanding of mathematics is to explore

 the ideas with other students.
 Therefore, you will work on the Problem Sets in groups of two (or possibly three), and each group will turn in a single set of solutions.
 I will randomly assign new groups for every problem set.

 Guidelines for Working in Groups

 - You should think about each problem on your own before you get together with the other members of your group, and then you can compare approaches and work through the harder problems together.

 - Each member of the group is responsible for the content of the entire problem set and the quality of the writeup.

 - Each group will turn in a single assignment through onCourse.
 You should upload any written work as a single pdf.
 I've had good luck with Genius Scan, which comes as free app for